umema2004/SPOTIFY/README.md

 ### Producer Setup:
 - Loaded the data we saved in MongoDB.
 - Sent the data to a consumer component for further processing.
+- There were 2 algorithms being used to achieve the recommendation model:
+- 1- K-MEANS CLUSTERING: the entire dataset is divided into K clusters (depending on size of sample and size of bands/buckets).
+Songs in the same cluster are recommendations for each other.
+- 2- COLLABORATIVE FILTERING: The clusters from K-Means are then filtered more to obtain more 'clusters within clusters'.
+This gives the most popular songs which will be displayed on the main homepage of the SPOTIFY application.

 ### Schema Definition:
 - Defined a schema to upload the data into a Spark DataFrame.